- About Us

 Glaucoma Symptoms, Diagnosis, and Treatment

 Glaucoma is a painless disease that occurs when the pressure of the fluid within the eye builds up and causes damage to the optic nerve.
 Glaucoma can occur at any life stage, but factors such as age, ethnicity, and poor health can increase the risk.
+Your Glaucoma symptoms, diagnosis, and treatment are of utmost importance to us.

 It’s important to diagnose glaucoma early, because if untreated, glaucoma can result in vision loss and blindness.